NetOpsCommunity/imc-scripts/adapters/ICC/Fortinet/README.txt

 	set admin-scp enable
 	end

 If you use SCP, it will get all configuration for all VDOMS.
-If you are not using SCP, it may not retrieve all configuration.
-The file backup_running_config_tftp.tcl may need to be extended, to send "sconfig global" before running the backup.
+The TFTP and FTP scripts send "config global" first, so they should also retrieve config for all VDOMs.

 Original Netops post here: http://www.netopscommunity.net/en_GB/forums/-/message_boards/message/36468

+TODO:
+ * Test FTP backups - adapter has not been fully tested
+ * Write a CLI adapter.
+Needs to send "config global" followed by "show full-configuration".
+Also needs Parser script sorted out
+ * Test deployment scripts, with all methods.
+ * Image deployment - this exists, but has not been tested at all.
+Needs testing.
+Low priority.